xsltdev/nodejsdev.ru/docs/api/fs.md

 #### Stat time values

 The `atimeMs`, `mtimeMs`, `ctimeMs`, `birthtimeMs` properties are numeric values that hold the corresponding times in milliseconds.
 Their precision is platform specific.
-When `bigint: true` is passed into the method that generates the object, the properties will be [bigints][], otherwise they will be [numbers][mdn-number].
+When `bigint: true` is passed into the method that generates the object, the properties will be [bigints][bigints], otherwise they will be [numbers][mdn-number].

-The `atimeNs`, `mtimeNs`, `ctimeNs`, `birthtimeNs` properties are [bigints][] that hold the corresponding times in nanoseconds.
+The `atimeNs`, `mtimeNs`, `ctimeNs`, `birthtimeNs` properties are [bigints][bigints] that hold the corresponding times in nanoseconds.
 They are only present when `bigint: true` is passed into the method that generates the object.
 Their precision is platform specific.

 `atime`, `mtime`, `ctime`, and `birthtime` are [`Date`][mdn-date] object alternate representations of the various times.
 The `Date` and number values are not connected.
 Assigning a new number value, or mutating the `Date` value, will not be reflected in the corresponding alternate representation.